fortanix/sdkms-plugin-library/azure-hsm/README.md

 ### Configure operation

-This operation configures Azure app credential in Fortanix Self-Defending KMS and returns a UUID.
+This operation configures Azure app credential in Fortanix DSM and returns a UUID.
 You need to pass this UUID for other operations.
 This is a one time process.

 * `operation`: The operation which you want to perform.
 A valid value is `configure`.
 * `tenant_id`: Azure tenant ID
 * `client_id`: Azure app ID or client ID
 * `client_secret`: Azure app secret
+* `credential_group_id`: This is the group ID of DSM group where Azure credential will be stored.
+This field is optional.
+If not provide, default group ID of the plugin is used

 #### Example